Ty-Code/Project-Cravers-App/README.md

-# My Coordinates Now-App
+# Donut Crave-App
 (ONGOING)

 ---

 ## Project Overview

-My Coordinates Now app grabs GPS coordinates based on two parameters (postcode and number) entered by the user.
+Donut Crave app grabs GPS coordinates based on two parameters (postcode and number) entered by the user and lists the donut shops in the neighborhood with their the addresses

 ## Built With